gnosly/TomcatJdbcConnectionTest/README.md

             username="<change_username_on_context_xml>" password="<change_password_on_context_xml>"
             url="<change_url_on_context_xml>" />
 ```
-3. deploy and run the application on your tomcat
+3. Deploy and run the application on your tomcat
-4. open jconsole and connect through jmx to the tomcat.
+4. Open jconsole and connect through jmx to the tomcat.
 Open the jmx MBean Catalina -> DataSource -> /JdbcTomcatConnectionTest -> localhost -> javax.sql.DataSource -> jdbc/backoffice and show the 'active' graph clicking on its value.
 ...
 ...![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/jconsole_mbean.png "MBean opened in jconsole")